intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 security related) updates.

-Within the IETF, the Manufacturer Usage Description Specification (MUDD) {?RFC8520} specification is one subset of contracts.
+Within the IETF, the Manufacturer Usage Description Specification (MUD) {?RFC8520} specification is one subset of contracts.
 Note that contracts are likely to only succeed in a constrained, expected environment maintained by operational staff, and may not work in an open internet environment where end users are driving all network